npetrangelo/ultri-websites/platform.ultri.com/docs/developer/backend/index.md

 #### SMTP Server

-We run SMTP4Dev on port 5000 to receive and and display thr emails sent from the API.
+We run SMTP4Dev on port 5000 to receive and and display the emails sent from the API.

 [API Emails](http://localhost:5000)